hannotify/hanno.codes/_posts/2021-06-10-pattern-matching-will-make-java-an-even-more-powerful-language.md

 case Guitar(var name) -> String.format("The guitar is called %s", name);
 ```

-*Any patterns* (denoted by a single underscore character) are like var patterns: they match the first field that is found, but after matching successfully no value will be bound to any variable.
+*Any patterns* (denoted by a single underscore character) are like var patterns: they match the first field that is found, but after matching successfully no actual value will be bound.
 This may not sound very useful at first, but it can become a powerful tool when used in a pattern composition.
 In this role, an any pattern can express that some parts of a matched object are in fact irrelevant and can be ignored.

 ```java
 case Orchestra(_, VocalFamily vf), Orchestra(VocalFamily vf, _) -> "This orchestra contains a vocalist.";